CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?

+Waterfall methodology:

+Agile SDM (software development methodology): Centered round the idea of iterative development, where requiremenets and solutions evolve through collaboration among self-organizing cross-functional teams

+DevOps deployment methodology:

+Rapid application development:

 #### What are the SCRUM roles?

+product owner:

+development team:

+Scrum master:

 #### What are the SCRUM ceremonies?

+Sprint planning, daily scrum, sprint review and sprint retrospective

 #### What are the SCRUM artifacts?

+Scrum describes three primary artifacts:

+the Product Backlog (list of tasks), the Sprint Backlog (list of everything that the team commits to achieve in a given sprint), and the Product Increment (the product upon which the team had agreed to complete by the end of the sprint - fully tested and fully approved)

 #### What is the main goal of a retrospective meeting?

+It is an opportunity for the scrum team to assess its performance and improve itself.

 #### Explain, when would you recommend to use the waterfall methodology?

+The waterfall methodology is a breakdown of project activities into linear sequential phases, where each phase depends on the deliverables of the previous one and corresponds to a specialization of tasks.

+This method is mainly used in the areas of engineering design (where each phase depends on the previous one).
+In software development it tends to be among the less flexible approaches.